 Rollator and wheelchair combo

 A gutter walker is a rollator with arm rests, so it can take more of the user’s weight.
 You can put your forearm in the rests provided and grip on to the handle.
-They’re designed for people who can't put much weight on their hands, e.g. people with arthritis.
+They’re designed for people who can't put much weight on their hands, for example, people with arthritis.

 A knee walker is a rollator designed for someone who needs to rest one leg only.
 The leg is propped up on the walker while the other leg propels it, like a scooter.
 Knee walkers can come in three or four-wheeled versions.